Tsang Kam To: Kitchee

-Tsang Kam To's performance impressed the football world of Hong Kong and he agreed a deal to sign for Kitchee in the summer of 2008.
+Tsang's performance impressed the football world of Hong Kong and he agreed a deal to sign for Kitchee in the summer of 2008.
 He scored his first goal for Kitchee in his first appearance of the team in a league match against Xiangxue Eisiti on 28 February 2009.
 He was mainly used as a substitute in the 2008–09 season since captain Leung Chi Wing, Canadian Landon Ling and Cameroonian Hugues Nanmi occupied the wingback positions of two sides.
-In the following season, all three wingbacks left the club but Josep Gombau, the new coach, selected centre-back Li Hang Wui for the position, leaving Tsang Kam To as a substitute for most matches.
+In the following season, all three wingbacks left the club but Josep Gombau, the new coach, selected centre-back Li Hang Wui for the position, leaving Tsang as a substitute for most matches.

-In the summer in 2010, Kitchee planned to loan Tsang Kam To to Tai Chung, giving him more chances to play football.
-However, Tsang Kam To performed wonderfully in pre-season friendly matches and manager Ken Ng cancelled the plan.
-During the 2010–11 season, Tsang Kam To still mostly acted as a substitute of his teammates but he was also used in the 2011 Canon Cup match against Villarreal.
+In the summer in 2010, Kitchee planned to loan Tsang to Tai Chung, giving him more chances to play football.
+However, Tsang performed wonderfully in pre-season friendly matches and manager Ken Ng cancelled the plan.
+During the 2010–11 season, Tsang still mostly acted as a substitute of his teammates but he was also used in the 2011 Canon Cup match against Villarreal.

-Because Kitchee had won the 2010–11 Hong Kong First Division League, Tsang Kam To had had a chance to participate in the 2011 Barclays Asia Trophy.
+Because Kitchee had won the 2010–11 Hong Kong First Division League, Tsang had had a chance to participate in the 2011 Barclays Asia Trophy.
 He started in both the semi-final match against Chelsea and third place play-off against Blackburn Rovers.
-In the third place play-off, Tsang Kam To was fouled by Martin Olsson in the penalty box and a penalty kick was awarded, though Ubay Luzardo missed the penalty.
+In the third place play-off, Tsang was fouled by Martin Olsson in the penalty box and a penalty kick was awarded, though Ubay Luzardo missed the penalty.
 Kitchee got the wooden spoon.